 Both dry and waterless formulas are one of the easiest ways to make everyday products less wasteful: Stop shipping water across continents, and just add it from the tap instead.

 But those small, concentrated tubes of shampoo make people understandably skeptical about how long the formulas will last.
 (At $24 per 3.4-ounce tube, they’re not something you’d want to go through too quickly.
-But the size does make them a good option for carry-on travel.)
+But the size does make them a great option for carry-on travel.)

 In short, after a month of using Everist shampoo, conditioner, and body wash, I quite like the products themselves.
 The concentrated shampoo makes my hair just a little bit shinier and bouncier than my go-to shampoo bars.
-And I love the sustainability of the packaging – an aluminum tube will always be a better choice than a plastic bottle.
+And I love the sustainability of the packaging – aluminum will always be a better choice than a plastic bottle.

 But, as usual, I have a lot of thoughts about the details, so that’s what the rest of this Everist review is for.